 Our immunization-trained pharmacists, certified technicians and nurses are able to administer the following vaccinations to help keep you and your family healthy!

 HomeTown Pharmacy has been approved to provide the COVID-19 vaccination to individuals who meet state-specific eligibility criteria.
-When we have vaccines available, HomeTown Pharmacy will call/text you a link to complete consent and schedule your vaccination.

 Influenza (or “flu”) is an infection that is caused by the influenza virus.
 The influenza virus is most active during the winter months and can cause fever/chills, headaches, fatigue, muscle aches, runny/stuffy nose and cough in affected individuals.
 It is recommended that all persons aged 6 months and older should receive an annual influenza vaccination unless otherwise directed by their physician.
 The influenza vaccine is available in several different formulations that offer different routes of administration and also preservative-free options.